arunkumarthiags/aws-database-migration-samples/PostgreSQL/sampledb/v1/README.md

 * Any version of PostgreSQL compatible with DMS
 * Approximately 10GB of disk space
 * You will need a privileged (DBA) account to execute the scripts

+**Steps to install sample DB:**
+* Clone this git repository
+* Navigate to the /PostgreSQL/sampledb/v1 directory
+* Login as master user in RDS PostgreSQL or a privileged user on other PostgreSQL installations to the required PostgreSQL database
+* Execute the following from the postgres prompt-
+\i install-postgresql.sql

 **Note:**
 * Allow 45 minutes for installation (depending on the size of the host)